tijsvandenheuvel/login_application/team_3.md

 We use the **bcrypt** library/algorithm for hashing and salting passwords and securely storing and checking with database

+We use **express-session** for session management

+We use **Heroku** to deploy the application

 ### application flow

 1. startup with node server.js
-1. init express
+2. init express
-1. init session
+3. init session
-1. if no logged in session redirect to register page
+4. if no logged in session redirect to register page
-1. if logged in redirect to homepage
+5. if logged in redirect to homepage
-1. login & register requests handled by account_controller
+6. login & register requests handled by account_controller

 ### register flow